Bus rapid transit in New Jersey: Existing systems

-go bus
+Greater Newark go bus

-NJT began service on the first BRT line, go bus 25, in 2008.
-During peak periods, the line makes limited stops at eleven points between Newark Penn Station and Irvington, running for most of its length along the busy Springfield Avenue transit corridor.
+NJ Transit began service on its first BRT line, go bus 25, in September 2008.
+During peak periods, the line makes limited stops at eleven points between Newark Penn Station and the Irvington Bus Terminal, running for most of its length along Springfield Avenue, a minor thoroughfare.
+Emission free battery electric buses will be introduced to the line in 2026.

-The second BRT line is part of the planned Liberty Corridor Bus Rapid Transit Service network.
-Funded by the American Recovery and Reinvestment Act, the enhanced bus service was initiated in 2009.
-The $2 million project includes new bus shelters, signaling priority, and express-limited stop service.
-The go bus 28 is a full-time service between the airport's North Area Transit Center, its three terminals, the city's central business or campus districts, Branch Brook Park, the Roseville neighborhood, and Bloomfield.
-Connections to Montclair-Boonton Line and Newark Light Rail (NLR) are possible on the line's northern segment.
+The go bus 28 is a full-time service between Newark Liberty International Airport's North Area Transit Center, its three terminals, the city's central business district, Branch Brook Park, the Roseville neighborhood, and Bloomfield.
+Connections to the Montclair-Boonton Line and Newark Light Rail (NLR) are possible on the line's northern segment.
 There are proposals to extend the service westward to Montclair University.